 Veep‘s Hugh Laurie is going back to politics.
 Acclaimed screenwriter David Hare (The Hours, The Reader) is behind a new four-part political thriller for BBC One.
 Roadkill is the story of Peter Laurence (Laurie), a conservative minister with his eyes on the top job who attempts to out-maneouvre the personal secrets threatening to wreck his public standing.
 Peaky Blinders‘ Helen McCrory is set to play prime minister Dawn Ellison, with Westworld‘s Sidse Babbett Knudsen also appearing.
 Filming began in London in November 2019.

 An episode in recent UK history – the 2018 Novichok poisonings – is being translated to the screen in three-part factual drama Salisbury, which filmed last year in the Wiltshire cathedral city.
-The BBC Two drama will focus on the impact of the chemical attack on ordinary people and public services in the city, and has amassed a terrific cast including Anne-Marie Duff, Rafe Spall (pictured above in The War Of The Worlds), Mark Addy, Johnny Harris and MyAnna Buring.
+The BBC Two drama will focus on the impact of the chemical attack on ordinary people and public services in the city, and has amassed a terrific cast including Anne-Marie Duff, Rafe Spall (seen recently in The War Of The Worlds), Mark Addy, Johnny Harris and MyAnna Buring.
 It’s been written by BBC Panorama‘s Adam Patterson and Declan Lawn.

 SAS: Rogue Heroes (TBC)